craic/arduino_power/README.md

 ![PowerBoost Shield Voltage Pads](/images/powerboost_shield_voltage_pin.png)

 If you have never done that before, you want to put a blob of solder across the 'V' gap in the appropriate pad.
-This is revesible but it is a bit of a fiddle, so I sometimes solder a short loop of wire to bridge the pads.
+This is reversible but it is a bit of a fiddle, so I sometimes solder a short loop of wire to bridge the pads.
 That way I can remove it more easily if I change my mind.

 In the example here I am going to use pin **A0**, which is the innermost of the six.